 Decoding the Alphabet Soup of Financial Advisor Certifications

-When it comes to finding a financial advisor, it can be intimidating deciphering what all the acronyms, titles, credentials and designations mean.
+But finding the right financial advisor for you means examining their certifications and designations to ensure they can help you work toward your goals.
+It’s easy to find yourself mired in alphabet soup.
+The range of acronyms, titles, credentials and designations can be overwhelming and intimidating.
 How do you know what each finance certification and designation means?
 And how do you know which type of advisor provides the services you want?

-We’ll help you decode some of the most commonly used designations and certifications for financial professionals in the wealth management and insurance industries.
-This will also help you determine which advisor will be the right fit for your needs.
+Here's a guide to help you decode the most common designations and certifications for financial professionals in the wealth management and insurance industries.
+With this information, you can more confidently find an advisor who will be the right fit for your needs.

 AAMS – Accredited Asset Management Specialist

-Individuals with this designation completed a self-study course and an exam covering several topics, including investment strategies, aspects of asset management and allocation, taxation of investment products, and investment risk, return and performance.
-They work with individual clients and small business owners.
+Advisors with an AAMS designation have completed a self-study course and an exam covering several topics, including investment strategies, aspects of asset management and allocation, taxation of investment products, and investment risk, return and performance.
+They renew that certification every two years.
+An AAMS works with individual clients and small business owners to plan for financial goals, including college savings, taxes and retirement savings.
 Other areas of advising may include compensation and benefit plans, estate planning, and policy, ethical and regulatory matters.

 Broker

-An individual who acts as a liaison between a buyer and seller (ex. client and securities firm) of an investment or insurance product or fund.
+A broker is like a bridge — they’re a liaison between a buyer and seller (for instance, a client and a securities firm) of an investment or insurance product or fund.
 Sometimes they’re called a dealer or broker/dealer.
+A broker will help you, as the client, by aiding in executing transactions and making sure you have the information you need.

 CFP – Certified Financial Planner

-Professionals with this designation understand the intricacies of the shifting financial market and know how to make recommendations of financial planning in your best interest.
+Earning a CFP designation involves a great deal of study and time.
+Professionals with this designation have several years of experience in financial planning and pass a rigorous exam.
+They understand the intricacies of the shifting financial market and know how to make financial planning recommendations in your best interest.

 CFS — Certified Fund Specialist

-CFS are financial professionals who focus on mutual funds advising and staying current on mutual fund market information.
+A CFS focuses on mutual funds advising and staying current on mutual fund market information.
 Someone with this finance certification may also advise in exchange-traded funds (ETFs), real estate investment trusts (REITs) and other retail investments.
 They also may offer advisory services in advanced fund analysis and selection, portfolio design, asset allocation, taxes and estate planning.

 ChFC — Chartered Financial Consultant